 As the federal government shores up its systems and workforce, agencies must avoid defending against yesterday's cyber threats.
 New technology can make phishing attempts harder to detect and have users questioning the authenticity of data, images and information.

-To explore tomorrow’s technology and threats, Defense One and Nextgov are teaming up for the first-ever Cyber Summit on November 19 in Washington, DC.
-Join us to hear federal and defense experts discuss new hiring authorities and training programs, cyber policy, tech modernization, threats against election security, offensive cyber ops and new initiatives to strengthen information verification.
+To explore tomorrow’s technology and threats, Defense One and Nextgov teamed up for the first-ever Cyber Summit.
+On November 19th federal and defense experts discussed new hiring authorities and training programs, cyber policy, tech modernization, threats against election security, offensive cyber ops and new initiatives to strengthen information verification.

 Registration & Networking

 Hiring and Training Tomorrow’s Cyber Workforce